 If you keep it, secure it

 Paper records with personal information should be locked, and computer terminals password-protected.
-Place the computer server(s) in a secure, controlled location, and keep other devices (e.g. back-up CDs or tape drives) locked away.
+Place the computer server(s) in a secure, controlled location, and keep other devices (e.g. back-up CDs) locked away.
 Physically lock up all laptops to prevent thieves from walking away with one.
 Develop and implement policies about who and when can take laptops home, what security precautions should be taken when the laptop is away from the business (example – not keeping a laptop in a car whether locked or unlocked), and what access employees have to information while they are offsite.

 Keep customers and other non-authorized personnel out of private and secure areas.

 Instruct employees to save data to network drives where these are available and not to "C:" hard drives, which are much less secure.
 Should someone steal the hard drive, information stored on network drives remains protected.

 Consider an alarm system, preferably one monitored by a security company.
 Your business insurer may be able to assist you with a security assessment of your operations.

 A significant number of identity thefts start with a dishonest employee who gives personal information to an identity thief.
 To protect your business against internal fraud, consider background checks for employees who have access to personal information.
 There are companies who can complete these checks (including criminal background, references and education credentials) on your behalf.
 Consider conducting regular clearance checks for employees who access high-risk areas and information.